szhu212/1000px/README.md

 [Check out the site live](https://one-hundred-illusts.herokuapp.com/)

-100Illusts, a 500px clone, is a illustration gallery application that allows users to publicly share original illustrations and paintings they created that can be viewed and liked by other users.
+100Illusts, a 500px clone, is an illustration gallery application that allows users to publicly share original illustrations and paintings they created that can be viewed and liked by other users.

 ## Features